losizm/scamper/README.md

 ```

 This gets the job done in many cases.
 However, there are extension methods
-provided by implicit classes defined in `scamper.headers`, which can be imported
+provided by implicit classes defined in `scamper.http.headers`, which can be
-for specialized header access.
+imported for specialized header access.

 For example, `ContentType` adds the following methods: